gvwilson/sensibleadventures/nardica/nardica.md

 "I ain't got no special friend!"
 Iffy protested automatically.
 Still smiling,
-her aunt pulled her into a hug and kissed the shaven top of her head, then gently pulled the door of the storage locker closed behind her.
+her foster mother pulled her into a hug and kissed the shaven top of her head, then gently pulled the door of the storage locker closed behind her.

 Iffy pulled her nature book out from under her narrow mattress